 Answer: Gold panning is allowed on BLM lands without special permits, unless expressly prohibited.
-Gold panning is considered casual use.
+Gold panning is an example of what is typically considered casual use.
 Casual use is defined as those activities that cause little or no surface disturbance (43 CFR 3809.5(1&2)).
 There may be special rules that apply to certain areas including, but not limited to, the Arkansas River area.
 Contact the Surface Management Agency's field office with jurisdiction over the area where you intend to gold pan for further guidance before you begin.

-I want to go rock hounding on Public Land; do I need a mining claim to legally collect?
-Answer: No.
+I like to go collect rocks in a minimal amount as a hobby; do I need a mining claim to legally collect?

-I have a favorite place on Public Land where I dig for minerals, but I don't find many that I take with me.
+I have a favorite place on Public Land where I dig for minerals, but I do not find many that I take with me.
 Does this activity still qualify as rock hounding?

 Answer: It may qualify as casual use according to BLM regulations.
 Check with the appropriate Federal Surface Management Agency and the Colorado Division of Reclamation, Mining and Safety for guidance.